1hue/GodotTexture3DVisualizer/README.md

 ## Instructions

+> [!TIP]
+> Note that the demo project may be in Compatibility mode.
+Switch to Forward+ to avoid quirks.

+### Shader use

 1. Create a `MeshInstance3D` node in your scene.

 2. Set the Mesh to be `BoxMesh` of size `5m`x`5m`x`5m`.

 3. Set the Material or Surface Material Override to a new `ShaderMaterial`.

-4. Set [`visualizer.gdshader`](visualizer.gdshader) as the material's shader by dragging the file or using "Load"/"Quick Load".
+4. Set [`visualizer.gdshader`](/addons/texture3d_visualizer/visualizer.gdshader) as the material's shader by dragging the file or using "Load"/"Quick Load".

 5. Set your 3D texture as the "Tex" shader parameter.

-6. Ensure the "Model Size" shader parameter matches the box size.
+6. Ensure the "Model Size" shader parameter matches the mesh size.

-> [!TIP]
-> Note that the demo project may be in Compatibility mode.
-Switch to Forward+ to avoid quirks.
+### As a plugin (optional)

+A basic helper node that sets up the shader is included as a Godot plugin.

+1. Enable the "Texture3D Visualizer" plugin via Project Settings.

+2. Add a `Texture3DVisualizer` node to your scene.

+3. Set the Texture parameter.

+This will simply create a BoxMesh with a Material Override and pass the texture to the shader.

 <br />